gene-git/dual-root/README.rst

 March 9 2023:

  * Sync option and sync daemon now support a config file with

-   - list of items in rsync format (source_directory, target_directorr(s), exceptions)
+   * list of items in rsync format (source_directory, target_directorr(s), exclusions)
-   - useful for the Second Approach or to have an additional directory kept in sync
+   * useful for the Second Approach or to have an additional directory kept in sync

  * refactored and added new sync and inotify classes.

 Goal